hugo-m12/Employee-Management/README.md

 to choose the desired Vacation Days Navigate to Edit and choose your days on the calendar.

 #TODO
-Due to time constraints i could not implement a proper auth system for the login but i would like to do so in the future, also role based operations as well.
+Due to time constraints i could not implement a proper auth system for the login on the FE but i would like to do so in the future, also role based operations as well.
 I plan to enhance this application's security by implementing stronger and comprehensive security controls and best practices.